JacobCerff/Motor-Vehicle-A3-/README.md

 -- James went on to create the layout and start programing the begginning and necessary parts of the program,

 We took a look at what had been created and continued on his base of the application to finish part 1 of the Assessment 3

+-- Part 1 will be uploaded with the next merge on 26/05/17